gridgo/gridgo-docs/getting_started/install/index.rst

         <version>0.1.0</version>
     </dependency>

-To work with a specific connector type (e.g ``gridgo-kafka``) you also need to install it separately:
+.. note:: To work with a specific connector type (e.g ``gridgo-kafka``) you
+          also need to install it separately:

 .. code-block:: xml